burgil/cloudflare-sentry/README.md

 `New Account > Welcome to Sentry`

-2. Now you should be in this part at some point:
+2. Now you should be promted to select a platform at some point:

 https://YOURORGNAME.sentry.io/onboarding/select-platform/